2004seraph/Projman/README.md

 - Oliver Pickford <opickford1@sheffield.ac.uk>

 Sam Taseff <sgttaseff1@sheffield.ac.uk> contributed several bulk styling commits, which makes the `git blame` output inconsistent with everyone's actual contributions.
 The hashes of these bulk styling commits can be found in the `.git-blame-ignore-revs` file in our repository root.
 This file can be passed to git blame to correct its output.

+All rights are reserved by the maintainers listed above, this package has no warranty.